DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 You can encrypt with a passphrase, but that means deriving a key from the passphrase with PBKDF2.
 Deriving a new key every time you use the policy will mean that performance will be sub-optimal at high load.
 It will perform better at load if you specify the key explicitly, and do not ask the policy to perform the calculations to derive the key.
 You can specify the key directly as a hex-encoded string.

 One option to get the key is to call the policy once with a passphrase to encrypt, and thereby implicitly build the key and IV.
-The policy flow can then retrieve the derived key from context variables, and store the key in the Apigee Edge Vault for future use.
-Upon subsequent calls, the policy flow would retrieve the key & IV and call the policy with those retrieved values.
+The policy flow can then retrieve the derived key from context variables, and store the key in the Apigee Edge Encrypted KVM for future use.
+Upon subsequent calls, the policy flow would retrieve the key & IV from the encrypted KVM, and call the policy with those retrieved values.
 This is only a suggestion.

 ## On Key Strength